Ks. CHRISTOPHER ROBSON

 bringing to many listeners ears the riches of Medieval dramatic monody

-for the first time, as well as music of the Baroque and Modern eras.
+for the first time, as well as music of the Baroque & Modern eras.
 In

 2004 he premiered a new music/theatre piece revolving around